 Testing is vital for us to understand the spread of COVID-19 in our area.
 Our community has worked hard to expand access, and we are confident in our ability to test people who need tests.

-If you are experiencing symptoms of COVID-19, you should contact your healthcare provider via virtual care or phone.
+If you are experiencing symptoms of COVID-19 and need to be tested, you should contact your healthcare provider via virtual care or phone.

 Types of tests

 There are two different types of COVID-19 tests: diagnostic tests and antibody tests.

 A diagnostic test answers the question "Do I have COVID-19?"

 The official name is a polymerase chain reaction (PCR) test.
 PCR is a genetic test for the presence of viral ribonucleic acid (RNA) from a nasopharyngeal (nose) or oropharyngeal (throat) swab.
 If a person tests positive, this means they are currently infected with COVID-19.

 If a person in self-quarantine tests negative for COVID-19 or feels healthy, they should remain in quarantine since symptoms may appear up to 14 days after exposure to the virus.

 An antibody test answers the question "Did I have COVID-19 (or another coronavirus) in the past?"

 Antibody testing for COVID-19 (also known as serology testing) is a blood test.
 It looks for antibodies that form as part of the body’s immune response to the virus.
 If a person has a positive antibody test, it means they have been exposed at some point in the past to SARS-CoV-2, which is the virus that causes COVID-19.
 It could also be positive if a person has been exposed to a different type of coronavirus.